mcia-services/traefik-docker/README.md

 ## How to deploy

 1. Run the `scripts/install-docker.sh` script to install docker and docker-compose.
-Alternatively, a group named `docker` can be created and the user added to it to execute the docker command without `sudo`.
+Additionally, a group named `docker` can be created and the user added to it to execute the docker command without `sudo`.
 2. Run `traefik/deploy-traefik.sh` to deploy traefik.
 This scripts has 3 optional arguments:
    - `-u`: username for the basic-auth in the dashboard web interface.
    - `-p`: password for the basic-auth in the dashboard web interface.